MagicQuill: An Intelligent Interactive Image Editing System

 \subsection{Painting Assistor}

 We fine-tune a LLaVA-1.5 model with $7B$ parameters for Draw\&Guess task on our own constructed dataset in Sec.~\ref{draw_guess}, leveraging LoRA~\cite{lora}.
 The LoRA rank and alpha are $64$ and $16$ respectively.
-The model is trained for $3$ epochs with a learning rate of $2e-5$ and batch size of $8$.
+The model is trained for $3$ epochs with a learning rate of $2e-5$ and batch size of $8$, taking $5$ hours on 3$\times$A6000 GPUs.
 Under $4$-bit quantization, the model achieves real-time prompt inference within $0.3$ seconds using only $5$ GB VRAM, enabling efficient on-the-fly prompt generation with satisfactory accuracy.